 Furman is a tiny town located in the state of South Carolina.
 With a population of 222 people and just one neighborhood, Furman is the 266th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Furman is generally considered to be a blue-collar town.
-45.62% of the Furman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Furman, you'll notice that it is more blue-collar than most other communities in America.
+45.62% of Furman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Furman is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Furman who work in office and administrative support (23.50%), maintenance occupations (10.60%), and food service (6.91%).

 In Furman, just 9.94% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.